gradle/gradle/design-docs/features/build-platform/README.md

 - Reporting and/or notification on the command line on outdated version for a dynamic Gradle version definition
 - Extend the `init` task by a command line flag that lets the user point to a build platform definition

-# Milestone 3

-This milestone builds on top of the existing build platform infrastructure.
-The user can declare compatible Gradle and Java runtime versions as part of the build platform meta-data that are checked automatically against the Gradle build applying the rules.

-**With the first story of this milestone a Gradle version can be enforced for the whole enterprise.
-The need for a custom Gradle distribution is completely eliminated.**

-_End user perspective:_

-No changes are required.

-_Enterprise team perspective:_

-Compatibility definitions are exclusively defined in the meta-data as such:

-    {
-        "schemaVersion": "1.0",
-        "group": "com.company.build.internal",
-        "name": "build-platform",
-        "version": "1.8",
-        "compatibility": {
-            "gradleVersion": "2.+",
-            "javaVersion": "1.7"
-        }
-    }

-## Story - Gradle evaluates Gradle compatibility in build platform meta-data

-The build platform meta-data can specify the Gradle version compatible with any of the builds consuming the build platform definition.
-This story introduces a compatibility attribute to the meta-data that verifies the compatibility with Gradle version executing the Gradle build.

-### Build platform meta-data

-    {
-        ...,
-        "compatibility": {
-            "gradleVersion": "2.+"
-        }
-    }

-### Implementation

-- Extend the JSON parsing code by logic to resolve the Gradle version compatibility.
-- The value of the compatible Gradle version can be a concrete version number e.g. `2.8` or a dynamic version e.g. `2.+`.
-- Determine the version of the Gradle version executing the build.
-- Compare the parsed Gradle version value with the Gradle runtime value.
-- Compatibility checks need to happen before the executing the provided init script.
-- If the Gradle version is not compatible fail the build with an appropriate error message.
-- Document functionality in user and DSL guide.
-Provide a usage sample for the Gradle distribution.

-### Test cases

-- If no compatible Gradle version is defined in the build platform meta-data, then nothing has to be done.
-- The JSON parsing logic can read the compatible Gradle version attribute.
-    - Throw an exception if the version format is invalid.
-- Gradle runtime version and Gradle compatible version can be compared.
-    - If versions are compatible continue with the execution of the build.
-    - Throw an exception with an appropriate message if versions are incompatible.

-### Open issues

-- Allowing compatible version ranges e.g. `>=2.5 =<2.8`.
-- Potential impacts for the Gradle wrapper.

 ## Story - Gradle evaluates Java compatibility in build platform meta-data

 The build platform meta-data can specify the Java version compatible with any of the builds consuming the build platform definition.
 This story introduces a compatibility attribute